yusdirman/yusdirman.github.io/_posts/2018-2-27-scaffold-when-model-already-exist.markdown

 ### Assalamualaikum.

 I often have a model that is from another system and resides in another server.
-Before I learn that I can use scaffold to generate its controller and view based on the attributes in its table, I helplessly created each of the needed files one by one manually.
+Before I learn that dbhgI can use scaffold to generate its controller and view based on the attributes in its table, I helplessly created each of the needed files one by one manually.

 Actually with --skip-migration we can use rails generate scaffold for any model that already exist in order to automake the controller and the views for that model.